zkVerify/compose-vflow-simplified/README.md

 # Compose zkverify evm parachain simplified

-This repository contains all the resources for deploying a zkverify evm PARACHAIN rpc, collator, or boot node.
+This repository contains resources for deploying zkverify evm PARACHAIN nodes,including RPC, collator and boot nodes, on both the **testnet** and **mainnet**.

 ## Project overview